edzussterns/My-HyperionDev-Bootcamp-Tasks/README.md

 ## About this repository

-This repository contains all the code that I wrote or was working on within my 16 week intense Software Engineering skills bootcamp provided by **HyperionDev**.
+This repository contains all the programs that I wrote or was working on within my 16 week intense Software Engineering skills bootcamp provided by **HyperionDev**.
 Some of the tasks are very simple and basic but I still have them all here as this is the start of my journey into programming.

 Each **Task** folder contains:
-  - subfolder **My Code** that contains the *code files* I worked on,
+  - subfolder **My Code** that contains the *program(s)* I worked on,
-  - pdf file that includes material about topic and task instructions at last pages,
+  - pdf file that includes material about topic and task instructions,
   - may also have additional material that supports the tasks or topic covered,
-  - example codes.
+  - example codes/programs.

-If you have anything on your mind regards the tasks that you would like to discuss, head to **Discussions** section and let's connect.
+If you have anything on your mind regards the tasks that you would like to discuss, head to **Discussions** section and let's talk.

 Sadly GitHub in this bootcamp is covered as one of the last tasks so there is no version history to the projects I worked on prior, however I am adding features and updating previous projects as I learn something new.